 Establishment of Quality Assurance Mechanism is one of the major components of HEQEP.
-The launching ceremony of Quality Assurance Mechanism in Bangladesh through calling for the proposal of Quality Assurance (QAP) and establishing the Institutional Quality Assurance Cell (IQAC) in each of the universities has been already in place.
 Establishment of IQACs at the universities would create an enabling framework to provide quality education.

-The IQAC Operation Manual (IQACOM) offers a set of guidelines and the processes to facilitate the functioning of the IQAC.
+The IQAC Operation Manual(IQACOM) offers a set of guidelines and the processes to facilitate the functioning of the IQAC.
 It aims to improve quality of teaching, learning and research in all the higher education institutions in Bangladesh.
 It covers almost every aspect of operations of the quality assurance process within the universities and defines a comprehensive set of policy instruments and concepts to introduce an effective internal QA system.
 This IQACOM also includes various useful QA tools and guidelines for practitioners.
 These tools and guidelines would facilitates the functioning of Institutional Quality Assurance Cells (IQAC).